blukatdevelopment/UnchainedWorldsOld/gm_tools/magic_items_1.md

 ### Staff of magic missile
 Magical quarterstaff
-The holder may consume a hit die in order to cast magic missile.
+The holder may consume a stamina die in order to cast magic missile.

 ### Cluster Crossbow (Uncommon)
 This special light crossbow fires four crossbow bolts simultaneously.